Norway

 The motion to proceed the case in group proceedings may be filed by three groups of entities:

 The motion for examination of the case in group proceedings should include information whether the class action is to be conducted in an opt-in or opt-out model.
+However, the final decision on the model of proceedings is made by the court.
+In addition, in the case of the opt-in model, the court sets a deadline within which one must register as a group member.

-The Norwegian solution is an example of a horizontal attitude – there is no objective restrictions regarding cases which may be pursued in group proceedings.
+The Norwegian solution is an example of a horizontal attitude – there are no objective restrictions regarding cases which may be pursued in group proceedings.
+However, to pursue the case in group proceedings, the following requirements must be met:

 The group proceedings are two-stage, they consist of certification and examination proceedings.
 Deciding on the examination of the case in group proceedings, in its decision the court specifies the scope of claims which should be examined in group proceedings.
 It is worth mentioning that at the later stage of the proceedings, the court may change or withdraw the decision on examining the case in group proceedings.